-Villa women 'have concerns' over sweat-heavy shirts
+Villa women to wear criticised sweat-heavy shirts

 Last updated on .From the section Aston Villa

-Carla Ward says Aston Villa players are concerned about the club's sweat-heavy shirts but remain focused on Sunday's game against Manchester United.
+Aston Villa's women's team are set to wear the club's sweat-heavy shirts for Sunday's Women's Super League opener against Manchester United.

-Villa's male players say the shirts are uncomfortable because they are retaining sweat.
+Villa's male players have criticised the shirts, saying they are uncomfortable because they are retaining too much sweat.

-The club is in talks with British sportswear group Castore but no resolution has yet been found.

-"[We have] similar concerns to what the men's team have," manager Ward said.
+BBC Sport understands Villa had hoped to resolve the issue by this weekend but that has not been possible, and talks with kit manufacturer Castore remain at a delicate stage.

 The new claret and blue home shirts are the worst affected, noticeably changing colour in games as they retain moisture and cling tightly to the chest.

-BBC Sport understands Villa had hoped to resolve the issue by this weekend but that has not been possible, and talks with Castore remain at a delicate stage.
+The Telegraph reported Villa and Castore are discussing an early termination of their multi-year contract, but potentially only at the end of the season.

-Sunday's Women's Super League opener against Manchester United is live on BBC Two and kicks off at 12:30 BST.
+Villa manager Carla Ward said her players have "similar concerns" about the shirts as the men's team, but remain focused on Sunday's game, which is live on BBC Two and kicks off at 12:30 BST.

+Ward said: "I think it was highlighted early in our pre-season from the men's side and backed up by the women's."

 "As far as I'm concerned it's for the club and Castore to deal with," Ward added.
 "My focus has to be the weekend."